geographyclub/qgis-expressions/README.md

 # qgis-expressions

-My most used QGIS expressions, plus style files and example screenshots.
+My most used QGIS expressions, plus style files and screenshots.

 ## TABLE OF CONTENTS